cdaecke/md_saml/Readme.md

 - `plugin.tx_mdsaml.settings.fe_users.createIfNotExist`<br>
 Decide whether a new frontend user should be created (Default = 1)
 - `plugin.tx_mdsaml.settings.fe_users.updateIfExist`<br>
-Decide whether a new frontend user should be updated (Default = 1)
+Decide whether a frontend user should be updated (Default = 1)
 - `plugin.tx_mdsaml.settings.fe_users.databaseDefaults`...<br>
 This section allows you to set defaults for a newly created frontend user.
 You can add any fields of the database here.<br>
 Example: `plugin.tx_mdsaml.settings.fe_users.databaseDefaults.usergroup = 123` will create a new user with usergroup 123 attached.<br>